seanwo/how-to/pfsense/router.md

 ## Thermals

-Draws 20W during 100% CPU stress testing with the following thermal results:
+The device draws 20W during a 100% CPU (all cores) stress test with the following internal thermal results while keeping the case @ 31C (room @ 27C):

 ![alt text](cpuburn.jpg "cpuburn")